You’re invited to Typeforum 2024! 📣

 gamequitters6.png

 8. Cam directs people to a landing page on the Game Quitters site once they have finished the test.
-He made two versions of the landing page, based on whether the person’s gaming activity was deemed concerning or not:
+He made two versions of the landing page, based on whether the person’s gaming activity was deemed concerning or not.

 Screenshot showing Game Quitters landing page

 9. All that’s left to do is set up Logic to display the appropriate Ending based on a person’s score.
 Go back to the Logic tab and select Branching and Calculations.
 Scroll to the question "What is your email so we can send you your results?".
-Set the Logic so that if the Score variable is greater than or equal to 5, it jumps to Ending A (the one that’s written for those who are a addiction concern).
-Change the In all other cases jump to dropdown to specify it jumps to Ending B. Like this:
+Set the Logic so that if the Score variable is greater than or equal to 5, it jumps to Ending A (the one that’s written for those who are an addiction concern).
+Change the In all other cases jump to dropdown to specify it jumps to Ending B. Like this.

 Part Three: Applying the design

 1. Cam added a Welcome Screen to the personality test to explain its purpose.
-“I added a disclosure at the beginning prior to someone answering any questions to ensure everyone filling out the typeform knew it was meant to be an informal screening tool and not a professional assessment,” he said.
+“I added a disclosure at the beginning prior to someone answering any questions to ensure everyone filling out the form knew it was meant to be an informal screening tool and not a professional assessment,” he said.

 gamequitters8.png

-3. Cam later tweaked the design of the typeform to make it more “on brand”.
+3. Cam later tweaked the design of the form to make it more “on brand”.
 You can adjust the theme by selecting the three dots in the bottom right corner of the tile, and choosing Edit.
 From here you can change the font, and the colors of the text, buttons, and background.
 You can even add a background image, if you like.

-Part Four: Embedding the typeform
+Part Four: Embedding the form

-To start with, Cam didn’t embed the typeform on the Game Quitters site, merely linking to it in blog posts, email campaigns, and site navigation pages.
+To start with, Cam didn’t embed the form on the Game Quitters site, merely linking to it in blog posts, email campaigns, and site navigation pages.
 When he finally did add it to the homepage, they saw a huge jump in engagement.
 You can read about the incredible results they got in this article on our blog.

 Part Five: Integrating with ConvertKit